KianSadat418/slsm-patch-classification/README.md

 Train a model using the provided annotation and fold assignment files.
 The training script trains on the fold specified by `--fold`.
 Use `--crossval` to run all five folds sequentially.
-Loss curves can optionally be saved with `--plot-loss` and AUC curves with `--plot-auc`.
+Loss curves can optionally be saved with `--plot-loss`, AUC curves with `--plot-auc`, and ROC curves with `--plot-roc`.
+ROC plots include a dashed diagonal reference line and display the AUC value on the plot.
+When running five-fold cross validation with `--crossval` and `--plot-roc`, an additional plot will show all fold ROC curves along with the mean curve and AUC.

 ```bash
 python src/train.py (associated arguments)